-Free Will is the belief that at least some our actions are not completely determined by agencies beyond our power.
-“Some” is more than “none”, but it doesn’t have to be “most” or even “many”.
-Thus, the burden of proof against Free Will is impossibly high as all – not just some – of our actions would have to be entirely – not just partly – determined by external forces to disprove Free Will.
-This proof has not been provided.
+Free Will is the belief that at least some of our actions are not completely determined by agencies beyond our power.
+“Some” is more than “none”, but it does not have to be “most” or even “many”.
+Thus, the burden of proof against Free Will is impossibly high, as all – not just some – of our actions would have to be entirely – not just partly – determined by external forces to disprove Free Will.
+This proof has not and cannot be provided.

 So how do we know that we have Free Will?
 We cannot know for sure, but we infer Free Will the same way we infer reflex actions – we observe and feel.
 When we observe actions (ours or those of others) that seem nonrandom and unrelated to any known drivers we accept Free Will.
 Other times, we see automatic reflex or instinct responses and we consider those actions determined by external forces.

 Like a muscle, Free Will (Willpower) gets tired and can be overwhelmed or destroyed by external forces.
 Free Will appears to decrease when suffering brain trauma, under the influence of chemicals, due to genetic conditions, or when infected with certain parasites.
 In non-human life forms, Free Will seems weaker than reflexes and instincts.
 Willpower failures are not evidence against Free Will, just as forces overpowering one’s muscles do not disprove the muscular system’s power.
 Free Will experiments (Libet and others) have been inconclusive so far.

 Is Free Will then just a mix of Randomness and Determinism?
 No. Free Will is a function of the living.
 Randomness and Determinism apply equally to the inorganic, but only the living (organic) has Free Will.
-Remember also that anything less than 100% combination of Randomness and Determinism is not sufficient to disprove Free Will.
+Anything less than 100% combination of Randomness and Determinism is not sufficient to disprove Free Will.